oceanias/learngit/readme.txt

-hello, my name is wangbingyang ,Nice to meet you
+hello, my name is wangbingyang ,Nice to meet you too git is a version control software